 Sudden Infant Death Syndrome (SIDS)

 Monitoring health problems after vaccination is essential to ensure vaccines are held to the highest standard of safety.
 Years of testing are required by law before a vaccine can be licensed.
 Once licensed and in use, vaccines are continuously monitored for safety and efficacy

 Vaccine Safety Monitoring Activities

-Top Three Reasons for Monitoring Vaccine Safety Rare reactions.
+Why are vaccines monitored for safety?
 The most important reason is to detect rare reactions.
 Although vaccines are tested extensively before they are licensed for use in the United States, not enough people are included in the tests to detect reactions that happen only rarely.
 If serious reactions are found when the vaccine is in widespread use, the vaccine may be withdrawn.
 Higher Risk Groups.
 Vaccine safety monitoring also makes sure new vaccines are safe for groups such as the elderly, those with chronic medical conditions, and pregnant women.
 Vaccine trials may deliberately exclude members of these groups.
 Public Confidence in Vaccines.
 Monitoring vaccine safety also helps to maintain public confidence needed to keep enough people vaccinated to prevent disease outbreaks.
 Click here to learn how we know vaccines are safe.